 Funnel will also create a view that combines the data in all the monthly tables.
 This view is called

 all_funnel_data_view by default; this name can be changed or turned off in advanced settings:

 You can also use advanced settings to change the name of the monthly tables.

 Once you have entered your details you should verify that everything is correctly set up by clicking the 'Test access' button.

 Next you should click the Choose dimensions and metrics... button in order to select which dimensions and metrics to include in your export.

 By default data from 2015 is exported but you can change the date range and restrict the data by changing the Date range and Filter data settings.
 You can also choose to only export periods where the data has changed.

-You can also specify if you want monetary values converted to a specific currency or use the original currency they are reported in.
+In the 'Choose currency' section you can decide if you want monetary values converted to a specific currency or use the original currency they are reported in.

 Enable the export

 Once everything is set up you can review your configuration.
-If everything looks good you need to toggle the Enable switch in the top right hand corner.
+If it looks good you need to toggle the Enabled switch in the top right hand corner.
 The first export will run according to the schedule you specified.
 In case you wish to verify that everything works as intended you can click the Run now button.